THE EASIEST

 # How about a single API call to light up multiple devices?

-# Here we create an Array in JSON for several commands to several Devices
+# Here we create an array in JSON for several commands to several devices

 # Note that we use the 'devices' endpoint, not the 'device' endpoint